aaronspring/test_website/index.md

 - 29th April 2021: Announcement of the competition
 - 1st June 2021: Start of the competition (First contributions are accepted)
 - 31st October 2021: End of the competition (Last date for contributions)
-- November 2021: every participant makes code public
+- November 2021: every participant makes repository public
 - early December 2021: Announcement of the winners